WolfpackPSS/wolfpackpss.github.io/_posts/2016-12-31-history-pf-the-pack-prinz-eugen-pt-2.md

 xEEVEEx, Sumara, and I resumed our places among the pack.
 &nbsp;

-Xin looked around the courtroom at each of his onhand staff.
+Xin looked around the courtroom.
+At each of his onhand staff.

 Yusi and Eric on holographic imaging.
 Meng, external turret and ship defense.